intellectivelab/docs.intellectivelab.com/_docs/release-notes/unity-7-7-release-notes/U4I-7-7-2-release-notes.md

 ## U7-3498

-In order to make bookmarked items readable on `Delailed View`, bookmark tooltips were implemented.
+In order to make bookmarked items readable on `Detailed View`, bookmark tooltips were implemented.
 As an example, do the following:

 - Open Document Search